bw-math/bw-math/source/notes/statistics/00_INTRODUCTION.rst

 Examples

-    - Asking every 10 :sup:`th` person who they are voting for in the next election.
+    - Asking every 10 :sup:`th` person who enters a building if they are voting in the next election.
     - Selecting ten people from every zipcode.
     - Sending out surveys and using every 5 :sup:`th` one that is returned.